Desvelao/wazuh-faqs/src/data/faqs/server-is-not-ready-yet.md

 Message displayed when accessing to the URL where is exposed the platform:
 - Kibana server is not ready yet
-- Wazuh server is not ready yet
+- Wazuh dashboard server is not ready yet

 ### Remediation